sd17fall/softdes.web/notes/genefinder-solutions.md

 doctest.run_docstring_examples(get_reverse_complement, globals())
 ```

-We could also complement the nucleotides *first*, and then reverse *that*.
+We could also turn this around: find the nucleotide complements *first*, and then reverse *that*:

 ```python